Biography: Charles Anderson, Artist

 Home

-Following a period of 5 years teaching Art, Charles worked as a professional mural painter and sculptor for the next 30 years on major Art and Design projects throughout the United Kingdom, carrying out commissions for a wide variety of clients including local authorities, property developers, banks and major insurance companies.
-His most prestigious commission to date was the result of winning a national sculpture competition to provide a bronze figurative group entitled “The community” for Livingston New Town in 1996.
+Following a short period as an Art Teacher after his graduation from Glasgow School of Art in 1959, he embarked on a career as a professional mural painter and sculptor for the next 30 years.
+This was mainly major Art and Design projects throughout the United Kingdom, carrying out commissions for a wide variety of clients including local authorities, property developers, banks and major insurance companies.
+His last project before he retired as a sculptor was the prestigious sculpture for Livingston New Town in 1996 which was the result of winning a national sculpture competition to provide a bronze figurative group entitled “The community” for Livingston New Town.